Moskva (1959 icebreaker): Operation Beluga

 Both Admiral Makarov (left) and Moskva were involved in two separate whale rescue operations in the 1980s.
 The photograph was taken in 1992 shortly after the dissolution of the Soviet Union and before Moskva was sold for scrap.

 In late December 1984, a Chukchi hunter spotted a herd of up to 3,000 beluga whales struggling for breathing room in small pools of open water in the ice-covered waters off the Chukchi Peninsula.
 Easterly winds had packed the narrow Senyavin Strait with drift ice up to 12 ft thick, creating a wide ice pack that the whales could not cross on a single breath.
-While the locals tried to keep the animals alive by feeding them with frozen fish and keeping the breathing holes open, it soon became evident that the belugas would eventually perish unless they could be freed.
+While the locals tried to keep the animals alive by feeding them with frozen fish and keeping the breathing holes open, it soon became evident that the belugas would eventually die unless they could be freed.

 In February 1985, Moskva was called from the Bering Sea in to break a channel through the ice pack and free the trapped herd.
 On 22 February, the icebreaker finally reached the belugas, but at first they refused to follow the ship to open water.
 However, when the crew began playing classical music through the ship's loudspeakers, the whales finally followed Moskva to the unfrozen sea.
 In the end, it was estimated that about 2,000 whales escaped while slightly more than 500 were taken by the local hunters.
 Using Moskva for the rescue operation, dubbed "Operation Beluga", cost the Soviet government about $80,000.

 In 1988, a similar rescue operation was attempted to free three gray whales from pack ice in the Beaufort Sea near Point Barrow, Alaska.
 As part of the $1 million effort, the United States Department of State requested help from the Soviet Union who sent the icebreaker Admiral Makarov and ice-strengthened Arctic cargo ship Vladimir Arsenyev to break the ice trapping the whales.